-windowname.CloseUserObject ( userobjectname )
+windowname.CloseUserObject (userobjectname)

-Argument Description , windowname The name of the window that contains the user object userobjectname The name of the user object you want to close the object and its controls.
+Argument Description windowname The name of the window that contains the user object userobjectname The name of the user object you want to close

 Integer.
 Returns 1 if it succeeds and -1 if an error occurs.
 If any argument's value is null, CloseUserObject returns null.
 The return value is usually not used.